ozansozuozgit/anime-search-react/README.md

 # Anime Search App Created With React and Redux

 Anime search tool to find more information about your favorite anime.
+Includes animation and responsive design.

 ---